Affiliate disclosure: As an Amazon Associate, we may earn commissions from qualifying Amazon.com purchases

 One option is to purchase a separate flood insurance policy specifically designed to cover flood damage to your vehicle.
 This type of policy can offer higher coverage limits and additional benefits compared to the flood coverage included in your standard car insurance policy.

-Another option is to add an endorsement or rider to your existing car insurance policy to provide additional flood coverage.
+Another option is to add an endorsement or rider to your existing policy to provide additional flood coverage.
 This can give you the flexibility to customize your coverage based on your specific needs and budget.

 Reviewing Your Policy for Flood Damage Coverage